gaithoben/sails-orientjs/README.md

 # sails-orientjs

-Provides easy access to `sails-orientjs` from Sails.js & Waterline.
+Provides easy access to `OrientDB` from Sails.js & Waterline.

 This module is a Sails/Waterline community adapter.
-Its goal is to provide a set of declarative interfaces, conventions, and best-practices for integrating with the sails-orientjs database/service.
+Its goal is to provide a set of declarative interfaces, conventions, and best-practices for integrating with the OrientDB database/service.

 Strict adherence to an adapter specification enables the (re)use of built-in generic test suites, standardized documentation, reasonable expectations around the API for your users, and overall, a more pleasant development experience for everyone.